RagnarJensen/Z-CAM-E1-IO/README.md

 This repository will hold bits and bobs from my experiments with the Z CAM E1's I/O port and the API described at https://github.com/imaginevision/Z-Camera-Doc.

-I test on a close relative to the Arduino, a Teensy 2.0 by pjrc.com
+For Arduino stuff, I test on a close relative to it, a [Teensy 2.0 by PJRC](https://www.pjrc.com/store/teensy.html).

 ![My test setup](Test_setup.jpg)
 Bitscope oscilloscope/logic analyzer, breadboard, camera, batteries as focus targets and a CVBS monitor.